Syria activist doubts deal will end violence

 Under an agreement announced by the Arab League on Wednesday, Assad's government promised to hold talks with opponents, free prisoners and withdraw its troops from cities.

-But the opposition has remained skeptical of Assad's motives.
+But the opposition has remained sceptical of Assad's motives.
 Activist Haitham al-Maleh told Reuters he believed Assad had signed up to the agreement merely to buy time to cling to power.

 "The regime agreed to the deal to get more time and delay its fall," Maleh told Reuters in an interview.
 "The agreement will not be upheld because the regime is addicted to killing -- it cannot be cured of that so quickly."